openstack/devstack/doc/source/plugins.rst

 - ``plugin.sh`` - the actual plugin.
 It is executed by devstack at well defined points during a ``stack.sh`` run.
-The plugin.sh internal structure is discussed bellow.
+The plugin.sh internal structure is discussed below.

 Plugins are registered by adding the following to the localrc section